dustinpfister/blog_posts/_posts/threejs-buffer-geometry-attributes-uv.md

 When I first wrote this post I was using r127 of threejs, and the last time I came around to do some editing I was using r140 of the library.
 The examples here where working okay with both versions of threejs on my end just fine.
 In time code breaking changes might be made to the library that will result in these examples no longer working until I get around to editing this post yet again.

+## 1 - Basic examples of the uv attribute of buffer geometry

+In this section I will be starting out with just some basic examples of the uv attribute of the buffer geometry class in threejs.
+This will involve examples where I am mutating a uv attribute that is all ready there to begin with such as with built in geometries.
+However i will also be going over at least one example that involves creating a custom geometry from the ground up as well.

-## 1 - Basic uv mutation example using a Plane, and a canvas texture
+### 1.1 - Basic uv mutation example using a Plane, and a canvas texture

 To get a general idea of what the uvs are for when it comes to textures it might be best to start working with a plane geometry and look at the values of uv attribute of the plane that is created when using the built in geometry constructor.
 For example if I create a plane geometry that is a size of 1 by 1 and also has a section size of 1 by 1 then that results in a geometry composed of just 4 points, and because there are 2 uv values for each point it will result in just 8 values in the uv attribute.
 This is then a nice simple starting point when it comes to playing around with these values to gain a sense of what happens when the values are changed.